aayushjain92/Air-Travel-Agency/README.md

   * View Airliner profiles
   * Delete Airliners
 * Airliners account to manage their flights:
-  * Airliners can manage their flight schedule
+  * Manage flight schedules
-  * Airliners can add or delete an airplane from their fleet
+  * Add or Delete an airplane from their fleet
 * Customers account
   * Search for best flights across all airliners
   * Book reservation on a flight